Rules of Thumb for Wilderness Areas

 • Use small sized wood, small enough to break by hand.

-• A valid California Campfire Permit is required to use a camp stove, barbecue or have a campfire in the wilderness and outside any developed area.
+• A valid California Campfire Permit is required to use a camp stove, barbecue or have a campfire in the wilderness and outside of any developed recreation area.

 • Pack out all litter and garbage.

 • Bury human waste at least 200 feet away from trails, water sources and campsites.
-Dig a cat-hole six or more inches deep, make your deposit and cover it with the soil that you removed.
-Pack out all toilet paper.
+Use the "cat method" by digging a six to eight inch deep hole, make your deposit and cover it with the soil that you removed.

 • Protect water sources.
 Keep soaps and detergents (including biodegradable ones) out of lakes and streams.